Jersey-Friendly Yards School Certification Program: Planting the Seeds of Stewardship

 Jersey-Friendly Yards Team: Becky Laboy, Education Outreach Coordinator, OCSCD & Bailey Sanders and Caroline McFarland, Stewardship Specialists, BBP

-Jackson Liberty students followed a similar path: introduction to the Jersey-Friendly Yards initiative, soil collection and analysis, plant selection and garden design.
-With ecological purpose they chose native species and installed their garden site this spring.
+Jackson Liberty High School students followed a similar path as Elms Elementary: introduction to the Jersey-Friendly Yards initiative, soil collection and analysis, plant selection and garden design.
+With ecological purpose they chose native plant species for their garden, funded by the JFY program and procured through Cicconi Farms, and the students installed their garden this spring.

 Behind the Scenes: Outreach & Support